cselabfu/appletron2/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

 The dataset includes 473 images.
-Apple are annotated in Florence 2 Object Detection format.
+Apple are annotated in COCO for MMDetection format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)